StingraySoftware/HENDRICS/README.rst

 `Isis <http://space.mit.edu/home/mnowak/isis_vs_xspec/mod.html>`__.
 Also, one can calculate in the same easy way **time lags** (still under testing, help is welcome).
-Despite its main focus on NuSTAR, the software can be used to make standard spectral analysis on X-ray data from, in principle, any other satellite (for sure XMM-Newton and RXTE).
+Despite its main focus on NuSTAR, the software can be used to make standard aperiodic timing analysis on X-ray data from, in principle, any other satellite (for sure XMM-Newton and RXTE).

 The **documentation** can be found
 `here <http://maltpynt.readthedocs.org>`__.